Shoe Size Converter Guide β Get the Right Fit Online

 3. Typical Conversion Examples

 Shoe size charts are not perfectly identical between brands, but the patterns are similar.
-Here are a few rounded examples to give you a feel for the numbers:
+Here are a few rounded examples:

 If your size falls between two options, most people prefer to size up slightly for closed shoes, especially if they plan to wear thicker socks.